-These postholders are subject all codes, protocols, guidance and agreements which apply to the conduct of Combined Authority.
-In addition, they are subject to the following requirements:

-a.
-Officers appointed directly by the Mayor should conduct themselves with integrity and honesty.
+- 4.1.
+These postholders are subject to all codes, protocols, guidance and agreements which apply to the conduct of officers of the Combined Authority and the restrictions which apply to politically restricted posts.
+In addition, they are subject to the following requirements: - (a) Officers appointed directly by the Mayor should conduct themselves with integrity and honesty.
 They should not deceive or knowingly mislead the Mayor, the Board, other officers or the public.
 They should not misuse their official position or information acquired in the course of their official duties to further their private interests or the private interests of others.
 They should not receive benefits of any kind which others might reasonably see as compromising their personal judgement or integrity.
-They should not without authority disclose official information which has been communicated in confidence or received in confidence from others.

-- b.
-Mayoral appointees may engage in some political activity in their own time and outside of office hours.
-Any appointee who wishes to seek election to public office may only do so outside the area of the Combined Authority. - c.
-All officers appointed directly by the Mayor should not use Combined Authority resources for party political activity.
+They should not without authority disclose official information which has been communicated in confidence or received in confidence from others. - (b) All officers appointed directly by the Mayor should not use Combined Authority resources for party political activity.
 They are employed to serve the objectives of the Authority; it is this which justifies their being paid from public funds and being able to use public resources and explains why their participation in party politics is carefully limited.
 They should act in a way which upholds the political impartiality of public servants.
-They should avoid anything which might reasonably lead to the criticism that people paid from public funds are being used for party political purposes. - d.
-In order to provide effective assistance to the Mayor, officers appointed directly by the Mayor should work closely with the senior managers in the Authority and establish relationships of confidence and trust and should develop effective professional relationships with Members of the Combined Authority Board. - e.
-Any individual terms and conditions agreed as part of the interview process cannot amend or preclude these terms and conditions but additional terms and conditions may be agreed between the Mayor and the prospective employee, subject to consultation and agreement with the Chief Executive. - f.
-Following receipt of any item or hospitality of a value of £25 or more, all Mayoral appointees should, within 28 days, update the register of gifts and hospitality accordingly.
+They should avoid anything which might reasonably lead to the criticism that people paid from public funds are being used for party political purposes. - (c) In order to provide effective assistance to the Mayor, officers appointed directly by the Mayor should work closely with the senior managers in the Authority and establish relationships of confidence and trust, and should develop effective professional relationships with Members of the Combined Authority Board. - (d) Any individual terms and conditions agreed as part of the interview process cannot amend or preclude these terms and conditions but additional terms and conditions may be agreed between the Mayor and the prospective employee, subject to consultation and agreement with the Chief Executive.

+- (e) Following receipt of any item or hospitality of a value of £25 or more, all Mayoral appointees should, within 28 days, update the register of gifts and hospitality accordingly.
 The register will be placed on the CPCA website.
-The Audit Committee is responsible for monitoring and reviewing the register through the Annual Governance Statement. - g.
-In advising the Mayor on issues in relation to a particular functional body, Mayoral appointees should be mindful of potential conflicts of interest and the need to register and declare any and all relevant interests.
+The Audit & Governance Committee is responsible for monitoring and reviewing the register through the Annual Governance Statement. - (f) In advising the Mayor on issues in relation to a particular functional body, Mayoral appointees should be mindful of potential conflicts of interest and the need to register and declare any and all relevant interests.

-Process for Mayoral appointments
+5. Process for Mayoral appointments